adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 	  })();
 	}

-To demonstrate the problem, open your favourite browser, one that provides `Object.create`.
-Type the following into the console:
+To demonstrate the issue, open your favourite browser, one that provides `Object.create` and type the following into the console:

 	// Correctly throws a error
 	var myObj = Object.create(null, { a: 1 });